esroleo/esteban-web-portfolio/README.md

 <a name="desc"></a>
 ## 1. Description

-This is a full stack web application that was build using REACT, bootstarp and gh-pages.
+This is a full stack web application that was built using REACT, bootstrap and gh-pages.

 ### Major tech snapshot